18520339/islr-mlops/README.md

 Initially, our project will concentrate on **American Sign Language**.
 In future iterations, I plan to incorporate multilingual capabilities along with the following features:

--   Converting the output from text to audio.
+-   [ ] Converting the output from text to audio.
--   Managing multiple signers within a single frame.
+-   [ ] Managing multiple signers within a single frame.
--   Implementing temporal segmentation to identify which frames contain sign language, enhancing translation accuracy and speed by allowing us to disregard irrelevant video content during inference.
+-   [ ] Implementing temporal segmentation to identify which frames contain sign language, enhancing translation accuracy and speed by allowing us to disregard irrelevant video content during inference.
--   Developing an end-to-end model for direct **Pose-to-Text** or even **Pose-to-Audio**.
+-   [ ] Developing an end-to-end model for direct **Pose-to-Text** or even **Pose-to-Audio**.
 However, I anticipate challenges in processing entire videos compared to a defined set of key points.
--   Utilizing multimodal inputs to improve translation accuracy:
+-   [ ] Utilizing multimodal inputs to improve translation accuracy:

-    -   **Audio Context**: In mixed environments, incorporating audio from non-signers can provide context, helping to disambiguate signs based on spoken topics.
+    -   [ ] **Audio Context**: In mixed environments, incorporating audio from non-signers can provide context, helping to disambiguate signs based on spoken topics.

-    -   **Visual Context**: Integrating object detection or scene analysis can enhance understanding (e.g., recognizing a kitchen setting to interpret relevant signs).
+    -   [ ] **Visual Context**: Integrating object detection or scene analysis can enhance understanding (e.g., recognizing a kitchen setting to interpret relevant signs).

+> [!WARNING]
-For the demonstration, I envision creating an extension for video conferencing platforms like Google Meet to generate live captions for deaf individuals.
+> For the demonstration, I envision creating an extension for video conferencing platforms like Google Meet to generate live captions for deaf individuals.
 However, I recognize that this concept primarily aids non-signers in understanding deaf individuals rather than empowering deaf people to communicate effectively.

-My current time constraints prevent me from implementing a text-to-sign feature, so for now, I can only conceptualize this one-way communication demo, rather than a two-way interaction that facilitates communication from deaf individuals back to others.
+My current time constraints prevent me from implementing a **text-to-sign** feature, so for now, I can only conceptualize this one-way communication demo, rather than a two-way interaction that facilitates communication from deaf individuals back to others.